naston70/jeremys-it-lab/3-OSI.Model.&.TCP:IP.Suite/OSI.md

 Networking models categorize and provide a structure for networking protocols.

-Without standardization devices wouldnt be able to communicate.
+Without standardization devices wouldn't be able to communicate.
 OSI and TCP/IP attempt to solve this

 **Open Systems Interconnection model**
 	- A conceptual model that categorizes and standardizes the different functions in a network